AdadAlShabab/Text-Generation-LLM-App/README.md

    - Install & import Gradio Library for User interface.

 3. **Run the App**:
-   - Start the app by running the appropriate command (e.g., `python app.py`).
+   - Execute the codes line-by-line.

 4. **Generate Text**:
    - Input a prompt, configure the desired options, and click the "Generate" button to receive generated text.